Executive-ready PDF

 One PDF with an executive summary, full technical findings with remediation drafts, and a compliance control mapping - all in one signed, downloadable file.

 See a sample report →Ephemera is a read-only posture and compliance audit for your Kubernetes clusters.
 No agent to install.
-No data kept.
-Processing stays inside the region you pick, and every artifact self-deletes in 24-hour.
-Most audits finish generally in a couple of minutes.
+Processing stays inside the region you pick, and raw sensitive data (cluster dumps, findings, PDFs) self-deletes in 24 hours.
+Scores, trends, and compliance metrics stay so your dashboard keeps improving.
+Most audits finish in a couple of minutes.

 Every audit produces the same artifacts.
 No tiers, no locked features during the beta.
 We just want your honest feedback.